rohanxyzg/Halo/plan.md

 # Plan Of Action

-- Initialize our NodeJS Project
+- Initialize our NodeJS Project Done
-- Initialize our first view
+- Initialize our first view Done
-- Create a room id
+- Create a room id Done
-- Add the ability to view our own video
+- Add the ability to view our own video Done
 - Add the ability to allow others to stream their video
 - Add styling
 - Add the ability to create messages